 - traumatic experience – such as sexual harassment, sexual abuse or rape, can lessen sexual desire.

 A reduced sex drive may also be caused by relationship problems.
 If a couple is having problems in other areas of their relationship, their sex life may be affected.

-If a couple is not satisfied with their sex life, they can seek professional counselling to:
+If you and your partner are not satisfied with your sex life, you can seek professional counselling to:

-- learn communication skills to improve the overall quality of the relationship
+- learn communication skills to improve the overall quality of your relationship

 - try to resolve underlying problems, such as tension

 - learn how to increase intimacy and physical affection without having sex